Living hostages and Palestinian prisoners are released as part of ceasefire in Gaza

-DEIR AL-BALAH, Gaza Strip (AP) — Hamas released all 20 remaining living hostages held in Gaza on Monday, while Israel began releasing hundreds of Palestinian prisoners as part of a ceasefire pausing two years of war that pummeled the territory, killed tens of thousands of Palestinians, and had left scores of captives in militant hands.
+DEIR AL-BALAH, Gaza Strip (AP) — All 20 remaining living hostages held in Gaza and hundreds of Palestinian prisoners held by Israel walked free Monday as part of a ceasefire pausing two years of war that decimated the Gaza Strip and killed tens of thousands of Palestinians.

-The hostages, all men, arrived back in Israel, where they will reunite with their families and undergo medical checks.
-The bodies of the remaining 28 dead hostages are also expected to be handed over as part of the deal, although the exact timing remained unclear.

-Buses carrying dozens of freed Palestinian prisoners arrived in the West Bank city of Ramallah and in the Gaza Strip, as Israel began releasing more than 1,900 prisoners and detainees as part of the ceasefire deal.
+Hamas said Monday it will release the bodies of four of 28 deceased Israeli captives, though it was not immediately clear when the rest would be sent back to Israel.
+Israel said it has released more than 1,900 Palestinian prisoners as part of the Gaza ceasefire deal.

-The ceasefire is also expected to be accompanied by a surge of humanitarian aid into Gaza, parts of which are experiencing famine.

-U.S. President Donald Trump arrived in the region, where he plans to discuss the U.S.-proposed deal and postwar plans with other leaders.
+Speaking to parliament, Israeli Prime Minister Benjamin Netanyahu declared he was “committed to this peace," raising hopes that the ruinous war, which triggered other conflicts in the Middle East, might come to an end.
+But fundamental questions remain over when and how, whether Hamas will disarm and who will govern Gaza.

-The war began when Hamas-led militants launched a surprise attack on southern Israel on Oct.
-7, 2023, in which some 1,200 people, mostly civilians, were killed and 251 taken hostage.
+The war began when Hamas-led militants attacked southern Israel on Oct.
+7, 2023, killing some 1,200 people, mostly civilians, and taking 251 hostage.

-In Israel’s ensuing offensive, more than 67,000 Palestinians have been killed, according to Gaza’s Health Ministry, which doesn’t differentiate between civilians and combatants but says around half the dead were women and children.
-The ministry is part of the Hamas-run government, and the U.N. and many independent experts consider its figures to be the most reliable estimate of wartime casualties.
+In Israel’s retaliatory offensive, more than 67,000 Palestinians have been killed, according to Gaza’s Health Ministry, which doesn’t differentiate between civilians and combatants but says around half the dead were women and children.
+The ministry is part of the Hamas-run government, and the U.N. and many independent experts consider its figures the most reliable estimate of wartime casualties.

 The toll is expected to grow as bodies are pulled from rubble previously made inaccessible by fighting.

-Note: This story has been updated to correct that cheering crowds greeted prisoners in Beitunia, not Ramallah.